 Adkins received her Bachelor’s summa cum laude from the University of North Texas and her Master’s degree from the New England Conservatory where she studied with James Buswell.
 While a student, she served as concertmaster of the Tanglewood Music Center Orchestra under Seiji Ozawa and won first prize in a number of competitions, including the Stulberg International String Competition, the ASTA National Solo Competition, and the New England Conservatory Concerto Competition.
 She was also a second prize winner in the Irving Klein International String Competition.

-When not on stage, Madeline is passionate about animal rescue.
-She volunteered weekly for Small Miracles Cat and Dog Rescue in Maryland from 2008-2016, and has fostered over 100 kittens.
+When not on stage, Madeline is passionate about animal rescue, and has fostered over 100 kittens.